FedDAG: Federated DAG Structure Learning: Supplementary experimental details

-From the above experimental results, we can see that our method shows consistently better performance over other methods on the denser graph setting.
-For the IID case, both AS-DAG and DS-DAG obtain the nearly low SHD as MCSL trained on all data and far better than all methods trained on separated data.
-For the Non-IID case, our DS-FCD still shows the best performance.
-Compared to NOTEARS in 20 variables case, DS-FCD shows similar SHD results but much better TPR result.
-Therefore, how to reduce the false discovery rate of DS-FCD would be an interesting thing.
+Our method is also implemented on some denser graphs.
+Experimental results in Table \ref{tab:dense4-IID} and Table \ref{tab:dense4-Non-IID}.
+From these experimental results, we can see that our method shows consistently better performance over other methods on the denser graph setting.
+For the homogeneous case, both AS-FedDAG and GS-FedDAG obtain the nearly low SHD as MCSL trained on all data and far better than all methods trained on separated data.
+For the heterogeneous case, our GS-FedDAG still shows the best performance.
+Compared to NOTEARS in 20 variables case, GS-FedDAG shows similar SHD results but a much better TPR result.
+Therefore, how to reduce the false discovery rate of GS-FedDAG would be an exciting thing.

-\textbf{Voting method} There is another interesting research line~\citep{na2010distributed}, which also try to learn DAG from decentralized data.
-We add a DAG combination method proposed in~\citep{na2010distributed}, which proposes to vote for each entry of the adjacency matrix to get the final DAG.